 Through the preparation of a sustainability strategy, sustainability performance indicators and benchmarks for new development, redevelopment and intensification opportunities can be created.

-Based on these indicators, there is potential for current or future incentives to be linked to these enhanced requirements.
+Based on these indicators, there is potential for current or future incentives to be linked to these enhances requirements.

-- a.
-Prepare a sustainability strategy for the Glendale. - b.
-Encourage sustainable, green streets and parking areas throughout the District. - Investigate innovative stormwater management techniques. - d.
+- 1. Prepare a sustainability strategy for the Glendale. - 2.
+Encourage sustainable, green streets and parking areas throughout the District. - 3.
+Investigate innovative stormwater management techniques. - 4.
 Encourage green building design.